Blake-Rowland1/BarBot/README.md

 # BarBot
-An Arduino Robot that makes cocktails
+An Arduino Robot that mixes cocktails